rlamorea/weBASIC/docs/first-program.md

 But your program wasn't written to have any place to actually stop.
 It is in an infinite loop.

-To stop your program at any time, hit the esc (or ESC or ESCAPE) key.
+To stop your program at any time, pres the escape key.
 This will happen:

 <pre>
 Break in line 10